JSheare/TGF_and_glow_search_program/README.md

     tgf-collect yymmdd yymmdd detector -c "results_loc" "collection_loc"

+Where "results_loc" is the location of the "Results" directory and "collection_loc" is the location where the new directory "collected_images" will be created.

 Note: if you don't wish to specify one of the locations, simply use the word 'none' instead.
-Here's an example where we omit a custom collection location:
+Here's an example where a custom collection location has been omitted:

     tgf-collect yymmdd yymmdd detector -c "results_loc" none